Enroll in an online course today for flexible, self-paced learning—no fixed schedule required.

 Speaker Disclosures:

-Financial: David Kessler is the is the co-founder and President Emeritus of Project Angel Food.
-He is a published author and receives royalties.
-David Kessler receives a speaking honorarium and recording and book royalties from Psychotherapy Networker and PESI, Inc. He has no relevant financial relationships with ineligible organizations.
+Financial: David Kessler is the co‑founder and President Emeritus of Project Angel Food.
+He maintains employment relationships with HSBC – London and Tender Hearts Grief Support Group.
+He is a published author and receives royalties from his publications, as well as compensation for his work as a lecturer.
+In addition, David Kessler receives speaking honoraria and recording and book royalties from Psychotherapy Networker and PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Additional Info